-Love to seek out unique bookstores when you travel?
+Love to explore unique bookstores when you travel?
 Add to your bookshop bucket list with the best bookstores in the world as chosen by professional travel bloggers (and bibliophiles).

 When visiting a city steeped in history, you’re bound to come across more amazing bookstores than you can shake a stick at.
 One of the most famous of these literary attractions in Europe is Paris’s Shakespeare and Company.